Updated: Sep 25

 Unprocessed traumatic memories are stored predominantly in the right hemisphere of the brain, where they lack narrative organization and cognitive perspective.
 In people with PTSD, these emotional memories are often overwhelming and can be so powerful that the person loses contact with present reality.
 When extreme trauma occurs in early childhood, there is an automatic shift from a learning brain, that is open and able to explore the environment, to a survival brain, focused on defending against potential danger and threat.

-Dissociation is the essence of trauma; after a traumatic event people often drift in and out of dissociation.
+Dissociation is the essence of trauma; after a traumatic event, people often drift in and out of dissociation.
 It is one of the most serious and long-lasting of all the symptoms of abuse.
 Dissociation is one of the biggest precursors to getting lost in trauma responses.
-The inability to feel the body and lack of connection to our internal experience often leads to pain and depression.
+The inability to feel the body and lack of connection to our internal experience often lead to pain and depression.